Boy with Luv: Promotion

 The band performed the song for the first time on April 13, 2019, as the musical guests on Saturday Night Live (making them the first K-pop group to perform on the show) and performed it with Halsey at the 2019 Billboard Music Awards held on May 1, 2019.
 BTS started their Korean promotion on April 18, 2019, on M Countdown.
 They performed the song again to kick off Good Morning Americas Summer Concert Series at New York's Central Park on May 15, 2019, along with their 2016 single, Fire.
-On May 16, 2019, BTS performed the song at The Late Show with Stephen Colbert.
+On May 15, 2019, BTS performed the song on The Late Show with Stephen Colbert, in an appearance themed after the Beatles' first appearance on The Ed Sullivan Show in 1964.
 On May 21, 2019, they performed the song at The Voices finale.
 On May 30, 2019, they also performed the song at Britain Got Talents semi-final.

 On November 30, BTS performed "Boy with Luv" at the 2019 Melon Music Awards with throwbacks to "Boy in Luv".
 On December 4, the song was performed at the 2019 Mnet Asian Music Awards.
 Two days later, BTS performed the song at the KIIS-FM Jingle Ball in Los Angeles, where they appeared as a headliner.
 In addition, BTS performed the song in South Korea at the SBS Gayo Daejun and KBS Song Festival on December 25 and 27, respectively, following which the song was performed in New York's Times Square at Dick Clark's New Year's Rockin' Eve.